HydroshieldMKII/Sinatra-SSM/README.md

 ### `getUser`
 - Description: Retrieves the user object from the users file based on the session key.
-- Returns: The user object corresponding to the session key.
+- Returns: The user object corresponding to the `SESSION_KEY`.

 ### `protected!(request = nil, key = SESSION_KEY)`
 - Description: Return the authentication status of the user.
 Also can specify a key to check in the session.